EmbedKun/AvalonGame/README.md

 ---

+## 🎮 Games

+### 🏰 The Resistance: Avalon

+The classic social deduction game.
+Players are secretly divided into Good and Evil factions.
+Through team proposals, public votes, and secret mission actions, the forces of Good must complete three quests — while the minions of Evil sabotage from within.

+- **5–10 Players** (Human, AI, or any mix)
+- **Roles**: Merlin, Percival, Loyal Servant, Morgana, Assassin, Minion, Mordred, Oberon
+- **Post-Game AI Analysis**: After the game ends, AI reads the full game log to deliver a brutal "Replay Analysis" — critiquing your acting, exposing logical fallacies, and roasting whoever blew it.

+### 🐢 Turtle Soup (Lateral Thinking Puzzles)

+A mystery-solving party game.
+The **Soup Master** (AI or Human) presents a bizarre, seemingly impossible story fragment (the "surface").
+The other players ask **Yes / No / Irrelevant** questions to deduce the hidden truth (the "truth") behind the story.

+- **2–10 Players** (1 Soup Master + Guessers)
+- **Bilingual**: Full support for Chinese and English
+- **10 Built-in Puzzles** with customizable puzzle library via YAML config
+- **Up to 20 Rounds** of Q&A per game — race to crack the mystery before time runs out

+---

 ## ✨ Key Features

 ### 🛡️ Production-Grade Robustness
-- **Connection Resilience**: The system is deeply optimized for unstable networks. **Accidental refreshes**, **browser crashes**, or **temporary disconnections** will *never* cause the game to crash or lose state.
+- **Connection Resilience**: Deeply optimized for unstable networks. **Accidental refreshes**, **browser crashes**, or **temporary disconnections** will *never* cause the game to crash or lose state.
 - **State Rehydration**: Players automatically reconnect to their exact progress upon rejoining.
-- **Battle-Tested**: The backend state machine has undergone rigorous stress testing.
-It remains stable under high concurrency or malicious input.
+- **Battle-Tested**: The backend state machine remains stable under high concurrency and adversarial input.
 - **Hot-Reset**: Finished a game?
 The host can click "Play Again" for an instant restart.
 The backend automatically cleans up thread locks and message queues, ensuring zero memory leaks.

 ### 🕹️ Hybrid Multiplayer (Human + AI)
 Break free from player count restrictions.
-- **Full Human Mode**: Classic 10-player chaos.
+- **Full Human Mode**: Classic multiplayer chaos.
-- **Training Mode**: 3 Humans + 2 AI agents.
+- **Training Mode**: A few humans + AI agents to fill the rest.
 - **Custom Mode**: Mix and match any number of humans and AI.

-Play across PC, tablets, and smartphones as long as you are connected to the server.
+Play across PC, tablets, and smartphones — anyone connected to the server can join.

 ### 📱 Native-Like Mobile Experience
-Specific viewports and touch optimizations for **iOS** and **Android**.
+Tailored viewports and touch optimizations for **iOS** and **Android**.
 It doesn't just "work" on mobile; it feels like a native app.

 <div align="center">